Youíll find SBCs for the new plan year in our annual enrollment guide for non-Medicare members.

-Under Federal Health Care Reform, health plans are required to provide non-Medicare members with a new document.
+Under federal health care reform, health plans are required to provide non-Medicare members with a new document.
 Itís called a Summary of Benefits and Coverage, or SBC.
 The SBC gives you an easy-to-understand breakdown of your coverage.
 Health care reform requires health plans to have this ready for members.
-And every health plan has to follow the same format, so you can easily compare plans side-by-side.
+And every health plan has to follow the same format, so you can compare plans.

 Each SBC follows the same format, so theyíre easy to compare from health plan to health plan.
 The SBC: